 Lyme Disease

-Lyme disease surveillance started in 1982 at the Centers for Disease Control and Prevention (CDC) and this disease became reportable in 1991.
-In 2000, Lyme disease accounted for more than 90% of all cases of vector borne disease in the United States (2).
+The surveillance of Lyme disease commenced in 1982 at the Centers for Disease Control and Prevention (CDC), with the disease being designated as reportable in 1991.
+By the year 2000, Lyme disease constituted over 90% of all cases of vector-borne diseases in the United States (2).

 Symptoms

-The disease process in broken down to three stages.
-It usually begins as a localized infection with constitutional findings and symptoms, this is where the typical red, round rash appears (stage 1).
-Within days, the spirochetes spread through the blood and nerves, cardiac and joint abnormalities develop (stage 2).
-And finally, chronic infection of the joints, nerves, skin or even eyes may occur months or years later (stage 3).
+The disease progresses through three stages.
+It typically starts with a localized infection accompanied by constitutional findings and symptoms, leading to the appearance of the characteristic red, round rash (stage 1).
+Within a few days, the spirochetes disseminate through the bloodstream and nerves, resulting in cardiac and joint abnormalities (stage 2).
+Ultimately, chronic infection of the joints, nerves, skin, or eyes can manifest months or even years later (stage 3).

 Diagnosis